India flag India: Economic and Political Overview

 Legislative Power

 The Indian legislature is bicameral.
 The Parliament consists of the Council of States (Rajya Sabha) and the House of the People (Lok Sabha).
-The Council of States has 245 members serving a six-year term, while the House of the People has 543 members serving a five-year term.
+The Council of States has 245 members serving a six-year term, while the House of the People has 543 members serving a five-year term, plus 2 additional members of the Anglo-Indian Community nominated by the President.

 Indicator of Freedom of the Press